Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 But the increase in price is offset by a lower cost-per-carat for these cuts compared to round diamonds.

-You should consider a colorless diamond if:
+Consider a colorless diamond if:

 Explore colorless and near colorless diamonds in person and at online jewelry retailers.